pact-foundation/pact-jvm/provider/pact-jvm-provider-junit/README.md

  set the version of the provider that is verified using the `pact.provider.version` system property.

 To enable publishing of results, set the property `pact.verifier.publishResults` to `true`.

+## Tagging the provider before verification results are published [4.0.1+]

+You can have a tag pushed against the provider version before the verification results are published.
+To do this you need set the `pact.provider.tag` JVM system property to the tag value.